-(1) CGT event E6 happens if the trustee of a trust (except a unit trust or a trust to which Division 128 applies) disposes of a CGT asset of the trust to a beneficiary in satisfaction of the beneficiary's right, or part of it, to receive ordinary income or statutory income from the trust.

-(2) The time of the event is when the disposal occurs.
+- (1) CGT event E6 happens if the trustee of a trust (except a unit trust or a trust to which Division 128 applies) \disposes of a \CGT asset of the trust to a beneficiary in satisfaction of the beneficiary's right, or part of it, to receive \ordinary income or \statutory income from the trust. - Note: Division 128 deals with the effect of death. - (2) The time of the event is when the disposal occurs.